-Do you wish to terminate your lease on a date other than that indicated in your contract?
-This is called an ‘early termination’ and requires you to pay the rent until the end of the lease.
+Do you wish to terminate your lease on a date other than the date indicated in your contract?
+This is called "early termination" and requires you to pay the rent until the end of the lease.
 No worries, it is commonplace and solutions exist to avoid these costs.

 What does recommending a new tenant mean?